 PURPOSE:

 This policy will govern the application of the Work Experience (WE) options for WIOA Title I eligible adult, dislocated worker, and youth customers.
 They are based on the Workforce Innovation and Opportunity Act Sec.
-134 ( c ) (2) (A) (xii) (vii), and Work experience activities support the development of the comprehensive workforce investment system under WIOA and Maine’s workforce development vision, by providing additional preparedness and training options for both employer and employee customers.
+134 ( c ) (2) (A) (xii) (vii), and Federal Register Part VI, 20 CFR (V) (D) (Part 680) (Section 680.180) and (E) (Part 681) (Section 681.600) 20 CFR 681.600

+Work experience activities support the development of the comprehensive workforce investment system under WIOA and Maine’s workforce development vision, by providing additional preparedness and training options for both employer and employee customers.
-defines the Dislocated Worker Program term “ “unemployed as a result of general economic conditions in the community in which the individual resides” as it related to self-employment.

 DEFINITION

-General Information

-The following policies and procedures will govern the application of the Work Experience (WE) options for WIOA Title I eligible adult, dislocated worker, and youth customers.
-They are based on the Workforce Innovation and Opportunity Act Sec.
-134 ( c ) (2) (A) (xii) (vii), and Federal Register Part VI, 20 CFR (V) (D) (Part 680) (Section 680.180) and (E) (Part 681) (Section 681.600)

-Work experience activities support the development of the comprehensive workforce investment system under WIOA and Maine’s workforce development vision, by providing additional preparedness and training options for both employer and employee customers.

-Definition

-For Adults and Dislocated Workers: Planned, structured, leaning experiences, linked to careers, that takes place in a workplace for a limited amount of time.
-May be in the non-profit, for-profit, or public sectors.
-May be paid or unpaid depending on whether it meets the employer/employee relationship as identified in the FLSA.
+For Adults and Dislocated Workers:

+Work Experience is a planned, structured, learning encounter linked to a career, that takes place for a limited amount of time in a private or public workplace.
+It may be paid or unpaid depending on whether it meets the employer/employee relationship as identified in the FLSA.
 Work experience is considered an individualized career service and does not require an academic component.

+For Youth:

-For Youth: planned, structured, learning experiences that take place in a workplace for a limited period of time.
-They may be paid or unpaid and may occur in for-profit, non-profit or public sectors.
+Work Experience is a planned, structured, learning encounter that take place in a workplace for a limited period of time in a private or public workplace.
+They It may be paid or unpaid.
 As with all workplace relationships labor standards and laws apply.
-WE provides youth with an opportunity to explore careers and develop skills.
-WE must include a combination of academic and occupational education components.
+Work Experience provides youth with an opportunity to explore careers and develop skills.
+Work Experience for youth must include a combination of academic and occupational education components.
 Academic component includes reading, math, or language skills.
-Work experience is one of the 14 program elements.
+Work experience is one of the 14 Youth Program elements.

 Participant Screening

 –criteria trainee needs to meet: